 Course and Gradebook viewer

-A flexible role for any users who require access to courses (including hidden courses) but no editing privileges.
-This role has permission to view all grades and hidden grades.
+- This role has permission to view all grades and hidden grades.

-Gives read-only access.
-The user is unable to participate in any activities.
+- Unable to participate in any activities.

 - Introduction to managing course participants